 Understanding your priorities for car insurance, such as customer service, and putting that together with average prices, gives you a place to start your comparison-shopping journey.

-Understanding what coverage you need is also an important part of the puzzle.
-Make sure your needs are taken care of by getting the type of insurance coverage you need from a provider within your budget.
+Understanding what coverage you need is also an essential part of the puzzle.
+Ensure your needs are handled by getting the type of insurance coverage you need from a provider within your budget.

 When reviewing the best car insurance companies, you’re in the driver’s seat.
-Researching how others were treated can help you feel more confident when you do pick the best car insurance company for you.
+Researching how others were treated can help you feel more confident when you pick the best auto insurance company.

-And remember, what fits your needs best today may change in a year or even six months, so continue to shop around at renewal time or when you have a major life event, such as getting married.
-The insurance that works for you today may not work for you tomorrow if your circumstances change.
+And remember, what fits your needs best today may change in a year or even six months, so continue to shop around at renewal time or when you have a significant life event, such as getting married.
+If your circumstances change, the insurance that works for you today may not work for you tomorrow.

-Buying as much car insurance as you can afford is the safest way to ensure you have sufficient coverage that won’t leave you financially at risk.
+Buying as much car insurance as you can afford is the safest way to ensure sufficient coverage that won’t leave you financially at risk.

 Minimum coverage insurance policies are rarely recommended.
 That’s because even a minor accident can cause damage that exceeds that of minimum coverage insurance policies, leaving you to pay the difference.

-If your goal is getting the best cheap car insurance rather than just the state-required minimum required coverage when shopping for an auto insurance policy, make sure you take the following precautions.
+If you aim to get the best cheap car insurance rather than just the state-required minimum required coverage when shopping for an auto insurance policy, consider the following tips.

 Buy enough property damage liability and bodily injury liability coverage

-You personally are responsible for the costs of injuries and damage you do to others.
+You are held responsible for the costs of injuries and damage you do to others after an accident.
 Liability insurance covers that to a point.
-A homeowner needs at least $100,000 in bodily injury liability coverage if he or she injures another driver.
+A homeowner needs at least $100,000 in bodily injury liability coverage if he or she injures another driver to protect their assets — including their home.

 And you should buy enough property damage liability insurance to replace the car you hit – at least $50,000.
 Liability coverage is required to drive legally in most states.
 Bodily injury liability and property damage liability limits vary by state.